taylorlapeyre/basicwardrobe.info/_includes/extras.md

 ### Rain Jacket
 ![](/assets/images/rain-jacket.png)

-When the weather gets sour, you're going to need a durable raincoat to keep you dry throughout the day.
+A durable raincoat is an important part to a truly well-rounded wardrobe.
 Choose waterproof material that will last and a design that will work for both formal and informal occasions.
+Be wary of rain jackets without a hood.

 *Suggestions:*